-Important: Students may be eligible to receive up to 150 percent of their Scheduled Award for an award year.
-This provision is called "Year-Round Pell."
-The reason it is called "Year Round" is because it allows students to receive additional Pell funds, often in summer terms.
-Example: A student receives a Pell Grant of $5,000 ($2,500 each semester).
+- Year-Round Pell: Students may be eligible to receive up to 150 percent of their Scheduled Award for an award year.
+This provision is called "Year-Round Pell" because it allows students to receive additional Pell funds, often in summer terms.
+For example, let's say a student receives a Pell Grant of $5,000 ($2,500 each semester).
 If enrolled for Summer Session, that student is eligible to receive up to $2,500 in additional Pell funds for the summer term.
 Note that students who are eligible for Year-Round Pell awards are still subject to normal Pell Grant duration of eligibility and LEU (Lifetime Eligibility Used) limits.

-Does your award package include an estimated TAP Grant?
-There are several reasons why your TAP may be estimated, and estimated TAP grants indicate that action is required on your part.
-More information is available at hesc.ny.gov or (888) NYS-HESC.
+- Estimated TAP Grant: There are several reasons why your award package may include an estimated TAP grant rather than an actual grant amount.
+Estimated TAP grants indicate that action is required on your part.
+For more information. visit hesc.ny.gov or call (888) NYS-HESC.